 Costs are estimates for the 2013–2014 year over 12 months.
 For full details of tuition costs, please visit One Stop.
 Financial aid is calculated only on expenses incurred in fall and spring semesters.

-A non-refundable $500 tuition deposit is required to confirm your intention to enroll in the MBA program and is applied toward the first academic term.
+A non-refundable $1000 tuition deposit is required to confirm your intention to enroll in the MBA program and is applied toward the first academic term.
+This deposit is paid in two installments, the first at the time of admission, and the second as a reconfirmation deposit due by July 1st.

 The MBA curriculum requires that students participate in an